 Pending NGO Legislative / Regulatory Initiatives

-Several bills pending before both Houses of the 18th Congress may adversely affect civic freedoms, such as anti-terrorism laws, anti-disinformation bills, and social media regulations, as well as bills affecting public participation and free assembly.
+Several bills pending before both Houses of the 18th Congress may adversely affect civic freedoms, such as anti-disinformation bills and social media regulations.
+There are also bills seeking the protection of civil society actors and human rights defenders as well as public participation and free assembly.

 - Anti-disinformation bills